Agent Mode Enterprise features

 Fine-grained user access control

-Enterprise Admins can control access to Agent Mode beyond the standard team-level AI consent settings.
-This enables precise control over which users can utilize AI capabilities within your organization.
+Enterprise Admins can control access to Agent Mode beyond the standard team-level AI consent settings, enabling precise control over which users can use AI capabilities within your organization.
+To manage access to Agent Mode for your organization, see Manage AI access and guardrails.

 Granular access control enables common enterprise scenarios: